jcailler/programmation-fonctionnelle-ul/TP/TP2/README.md

 In this exercise you will learn about structural recursion and classes management in scala.

 ## Structural Recursion ⭐️
 * We provide the signature of the functions you need to write in the exercise files.
-The body is replaced with `???`: that’s the part you need to come up with!
+The body is replaced with `???`: that's the part you need to come up with!
 * The exercise files are found in the folder `TP2/src/main/scala/recursion`.
 The exercises are those files which start with `Ex` (for exercise), sorted by the type of structure you will work on.
 The files `IntList.scala` and `IntTree.scala` should **stay unchanged**.
 They define the necessary classes you will work on in the exercises.
 * You will perform recursion on different structures like lists, trees, etc. The sufficient background to solve the exercises is given below.
 * The number of exercises is quite large, the exercises are provided for training purposes.
 Feel free to skip some of the simpler ones if you already have a good grasp on recursion and Scala programming!